provable-things/eos-examples/check-queryid/README.md

 This repo is to demonstrate how you would work with the Oraclize **URL** datasource.

-The `checkqueryid` example allows you to *retreive the eos token price in usd, and check if the query id of your query matches the one provided by Oraclize in the callback*.
+The `checkqueryid` example allows you to *retrive the eos token price in usd, and check if the query id of your query matches the one provided by Oraclize in the callback*.

 ## Notes